michaelnmmeyer/sabir/README.md

 ## Training

-Provided you have enough data, it is possible (and desirable) to train a specialized model.
+Provided you have enough data, it is possible (and desirable, to achieve better accuracy) to train a specialized model.
 The script `sabir-train` can be used for that purpose.
-You should first create one file per language, named after the language, and put all the created files in some directory.
-Then, to get an idea of the accuracy of your future classifier, call the script like so:
+You should first create one file per language, named after the language.
+Then, to get an idea of the accuracy of your future classifier, invoke `sabir-train eval` at the command-line with the names of your files as argument.
+Here we use testing corpus files distributed together with the source code:

     $ sabir-train eval test/data/*
-    # ...
     macro-precision: 99.078
     macro-recall: 99.076
     macro-F1: 99.077